Our building inspector is a member of the International Code Council.

 If available, the mobile home set up manual must be on site.

 After these steps are completed the power will be released.

 A new 911 addresses will be provided after approval of building/mobile home permit.

 Since the establishment of the Emergency 911 system, each structure was assigned a physical address in the rural portion of McDuffie County as well as within the City of Thomson and the Town of Dearing for purpose of locating the structure in the event of an emergency.

 Your address numbers should be posted and visible from the road so that emergency service agencies can easily find you in case of an emergency.
-Posted numbers should be a minimum of three inches (3") in height.
+Posted numbers should be a minimum of four inches (4") in height.

 Please use the following instructions when posting your address number: